List of Six Feet Under characters: Nate Fisher

 Nathaniel Samuel "Nate" Fisher, Jr. (1965–2005), played by Peter Krause, is the oldest of the three Fisher siblings.
 In the first episode, Nate is returning to Los Angeles on Christmas Eve only to learn that his father has died.

 A recurring theme throughout the series is Nate searching for the ideal life.
 In the pilot episode, he meets Brenda Chenowith on an airplane and has sex with her upon landing.
 Brenda becomes his on-again/off-again lover throughout the series.
 Upon learning of his father's death, his mother asks him to stay, despite Nate wanting to return to Seattle.
 Displeased with the direction his life is going, Nate agrees to stay and become business partners with his brother in the funeral home.
-Nate becomes diagnosed with an arteriovenous malformation (AVM) and becomes engaged to Brenda around the same time.
+Nate is diagnosed with an arteriovenous malformation (AVM), and then engaged to Brenda.
 During their engagement, Brenda sleeps with others, claiming a sex addiction which Nate does not believe.
-Nate began having seizures and seeks treatment for his AVM.
-Nate marries his former girlfriend Lisa, after discovering that Lisa is pregnant (between seasons 2 and 3).
+Nate starts to have seizures and seeks treatment for his AVM.
+Nate marries his former roommate and girlfriend Lisa, after discovering that Lisa is pregnant with their child (between seasons 2 and 3).
 When their daughter Maya is still very young, Lisa disappears and is eventually discovered to have drowned.
 It's later implied that she was murdered by her brother-in-law when she tried to end their affair.
-Nate conspired to fulfill Lisa's wishes for a "green" burial.
+Nate conspired to fulfill Lisa's wishes for a "green" burial, despite her family’s wish for her to be cremated and interred in the family mausoleum.
 Nate reconciles with Brenda and they move in together.
 He agrees to marry her and have a child but Brenda miscarries on the eve of their wedding.
-Nate doesn't want Brenda's next pregnancy.
+Nate does not want Brenda's next pregnancy.
 He develops feelings for his stepfather's daughter, Maggie, a Quaker.
 After Nate and Maggie have sex, he collapses and is rushed to a hospital.
 Although it appears he will recover, he dies in his sleep with David by his side.

 Following his death, the series spends the last three episodes addressing the other characters' lives as they attempt to cope with his absence.
 Nate – like his father – continues to appear in these episodes as a mental manifestation of his surviving family.